kehantan/labbook/docs/cell_culture/cell_seed.rst

 **Objective:** Seed cells for further experiments.

-Cell seeding simply means placing the cell into the container we want the cells to grow (well plate, culture flask, etc.) for further experiments or maintaining the cell lines.

 The number of cells to seed depends on several factors:

-* the container we wanted to seed (T25, T75, 96 well plate, etc.)
+* the container to seed (T25, 96 well plate, etc.)
 * the type of experiments we wanted to conduct (MTT, plaque assay, etc.)
 * the day we wanted to conduct the experiment from the day we seed the cells.

     Example: Due to scheduling reasons, we might want to seed the cells on Monday, but we only want to conduct the experiment on the cells on Wednesday.
 Although I would suggest to always seed the cells one day before your actual experiments whenever possible.

-**Some cell seeding values we used in our lab for Vero cells**
+*Some cell seeding values we used in our lab for Vero cells*

 For MTT assay: